runxel/rhino-secrets/README.md

 ### Select Last
 While many operations unselect objects that have just been created or modified, `_SelLast` gives an instant access to them.
 (Mind that the default option `DeselectOthersBeforeSelect` is set to `Yes`.
-Have you changed it once it should stick.)
+Having changed it once the option will stick.)

 ### Select specific
 `_SelectionFilter` gives you a dockable menu which let you omit whatever geometry types you want from being selected.